dqops/dqo/docs/working-with-dqo/run-data-quality-checks/run-data-quality-checks.md

 ### **Navigate to the check editor**

-To navigate to the checks editor:
+To navigate to the Check editor:

 1. Click on the **Profiling**, **Monitoring checks** or **Partition checks** section at the top of the screen.